 - Attach any auxiliary materials (the questionnaire you plan to use, permission letters from data collection sites, certification for CITI or NIH training) to the above documents.

-- If submitted by a student, the application form should be reviewed and signed by the advisor.
-Advisor should recieve copies of all correspondence between the IRB reviewer and the investigator.
+- If submitted by a student or adjunct faculty member, the application form should be reviewed and signed by a faculty sponsor.
+The sponsor should receive copies of all correspondence between the IRB and the investigator.

 - Faculty sponsors or researchers and all other project personnel, including student researchers or assistants, must complete CITI or NIH Certification: (1) Send an electronic copy of the completed IRB application (DOC) and all auxiliary materials to firstname.lastname@example.org.
 (2) Deliver a hard copy of the signature page to the Office of Academic Affairs in the Warde Academic Center, Room A-209.
 (3) When appropriate, obtain a letter of agreement from a gatekeeper at the institution that hosts your research and deliver it as a part of application package to the Office of Academic Affairs.